68 dead, 4 missing after plane crashes in Nepal resort town

 Associated Press

-Scores of rescue workers and onlookers crowded near a steep gorge hours after dark Sunday, as rescuers combed the wreckage on the edge of the cliff and in the ravine below.
-Officials suspended the search for the four missing people overnight and will resume looking Monday.
+Hours after dark, scores of onlookers crowded around the crash site near the airport in the resort town of Pokhara as rescue workers combed the wreckage on the edge of the cliff and in the ravine below.
+Officials suspended the search for the four missing people overnight and planned to resume looking Monday.

 “The flames were so hot that we couldn’t go near the wreckage.
 I heard a man crying for help, but because of the flames and smoke we couldn’t help him,” Tiwari said.